Mumuskeh/Uncle-Yar-s-Workshop-for-pull-requests-/00 Vanilla - Weapons/Weapon stats fix and rebalance patch/readme.txt

 -12.7mm weapons:
 Ash-12 and VSSK fire distance down to 300 and 800 meters, respectively.
-Ash-12 gets a heavy damage buff to compensate.
 12.7 ammo is sort of an .50 analogue, with the Ash-12 being used as 9x39 cranked up to eleven, and the VSSK an anti materiel rifle.
 You usually use those on armor, not on a fleshy target across kilometers.
+To compensate,  Ash-12 gets a heavy damage buff, and is allowed to use a silencer.
+If you use Blackgrowl's AShey 'n ShAKky, make sure to use the Other Mods patch (further below), so the new silencer is respected.

 -Shotguns:
 Range reduced, compensated in some cases by lower weight or higher fire rate (most are pump or breech loaders anyway).
 Given both buckshot and slugs follow the same range per gun, we will follow these rules.
 Hopefully those ranges are enough for your slugs.
-Do tell your impressions.:
+Do tell your impressions:
 	Sawn offs breech loaders: 50 meters
 	Full length breech loaders: 125 meters
 	The rest (magazine, pump, etc): 100 meters